brekkanegg/openroleplay.ai/README.md

 ## Roadmap and Feedback

 Giving perfect memory for agents, adding voice capabilities and image generation, improving user interactions, possibilities are endless.
-We value your [feedback](https://github.com/Open-Roleplay-AI/OpenRoleplay/issues).
+We value your [feedback](https://github.com/open-roleplay-ai/openroleplay.ai/issues).

 ## Support This Project

 This project is entirely bootstrapped and was initiated out of personal passion and effort.
 Your contributions are invaluable and will ensure the continued vitality of this project.

+## License

+Distributed under the AGPLv3 License.
+See LICENSE for more information.